rpakdel/arduino_ir_lifesize_remote/README.md

 * Bit 1: mid-low (1200-1600) ms -> long-high (2500) ms
 * Bit 0: mid-low (1200-1600) ms -> short-high (800-900) ms

 From watching this video https://www.youtube.com/watch?v=BUvFGTxZBG8 I guessed that a one is indicated by a long high whereas a zero is indicated by a short high pulse.
 This somewhat follows the NEC IR protocol.
+Technically it doesn't matter which pulses are representing zero and which are one as long as you're staying consistent in the code.

 For example for button zero as shown above